NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 **Note to the RFC Editor**: please remove this entire section before publication.

-We are using Rtype 65280 for experiments.
+We are using RR type code 65280 for experiments.

-Jesse van Zutphen has built a proof of concept implementation supporting delegations as specified in this document for the Unbound recursive resolver as part of his master thesis for the Security and Network Engineering master program of the University of Amsterdam. {{JZUTPHEN}}
+Jesse van Zutphen has built a proof of concept implementation supporting incremental delegations as specified in a previous version of this document {{?I-D.homburg-deleg-incremental-deleg-00}} for the Unbound recursive resolver as part of his master thesis for the Security and Network Engineering master program of the University of Amsterdam {{JZUTPHEN}}.
+The source code of his implementation is available on github {{IDELEG4UNBOUND}}.

+The ldns DNS library and tools software has been extended with support for IDELEG, which is available on github on the `features/ideleg` branch {{IDELEG4LDNS}}.
+This includes support for IDELEG in the DNS lookup utility `drill`, as well as in the DNSSEC zone signer `ldns-signzone` and all other tools and examples included with the ldns software.

+Wouter Petri has built a proof of concept support for IDELEG in the NSD authoritative name server software as part of a research project for the Security and Network Engineering master program of the University of Amsterdam {{WPETRI}}.
-The source code of his implementation is available on github {{DELEG4UNBOUND}}
+The source code of his implementation is available on github {{IDELEG4NSD}}.

+Wouter's implementation is serving the `ideleg.net.` domain, containing a variety of different incremental delegations, for evaluation purposes.
+We are planning to provide information about the deployment, including what software to evaluate these delegations, at [http://ideleg.net/](http://ideleg.net/), hopefully before the [IETF 122 in Bangkok](https://datatracker.ietf.org/meeting/122/proceedings).

 # Security Considerations